shanto268/QP_NBR_Experiments/README.md

 - [ ] Test the rsync HPC back up mechanism
 - [ ] Add code to dynamically change the frequency search range based on multiple flux quanta fit data
-- [ ] drive mode present needs to have a good power of DA setting in the loop
 - [ ] Add feature to change .bin to a lower storage fingerprint file as a dameon
 - [ ] Add resonator circle fit code
 - [ ] Add the dynamic driving next mode code